Shivaritha22/Haptica/README.md

 # Haptica
-ML model to translate music into haptics with Arduino Nano and coin vibrator.

-# Haptica

-ML model to translate music into haptics using an Arduino Nano and coin vibration motors.
+ML model to translate music into haptics using an Arduino Nano and coin vibration.

 ---

-## 1. Why Haptica?
+## 1. What is Haptica?
+Why Haptica?

+Haptica: A tiny depthwise-separable CNN running on an Arduino Nano that turns music into vibration patterns for a haptic listening experience.

 Do you listen to music blasting on speakers for the full-body vibe?
 Or with earphones to disappear into your own world?